feast-dev/feast/docs/project/development-guide.md

 Note that this means if you are midway through working through a PR and rebase, you'll have to force push:
 `git push --force-with-lease origin [branch name]`

-## Feast Python SDK / CLI
+## Feast Python SDK and CLI
 ### Environment Setup
-Setting up your development environment for Feast Python SDK / CLI:
+Setting up your development environment for Feast Python SDK and CLI:
 1. Ensure that you have Docker installed in your environment.
 Docker is used to provision service dependencies during testing, and build images for feature servers and other components.
    - Please note that we use [Docker with BuiltKit](https://docs.docker.com/develop/develop-images/build_enhancements/).
    - _Alternatively_ - To use [podman](https://podman.io/) on a Fedora or RHEL machine, follow this [guide](https://github.com/feast-dev/feast/issues/4190)